veeracoder508/veeracoder508/README.md

 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning in chettinad vidyashram
 - 💞️ I’m looking to collaborate on network chuck
-- 📫 How to reach me : at ananthikam6@gmail.com
+- 📫 How to reach me : veeracoder01@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I was born in 2nd April 2012